sindhuOsisoft/OCS-Docs/content/overview/get-started/introduction-portal-interface.md

 # Introduction to the OCS portal

 Access and interact with OCS through the web-based portal.
-When you first access the OCS portal, several panes provide information about the system's health as well as quick links to popular documentation topics.
+When you first access the portal, several panes provide information about the system's health as well as quick links to popular documentation topics.

 ![Portal interface](../images/portal-interface.png "OCS portal interface")
 <!--Angela Flores 6/23/21 - This screenshot has a stray tool tip from another application.
 It needs to be cleaned up. --> <!--Victoria Touati 8/4/21 - Screenshot replaced & published to Zoomin. -->

 ## OCS features

-Clicking the navigation icon at top left opens a menu of OCS features.
-This icon is always available in the OCS portal.
+Clicking the navigation icon at top left opens a menu of features.
+This icon is always available in the portal.

 ![Menu icon](../images/menu-icon.png "Menu icon")